Steampunk: Precursors

 Steampunk is influenced by and often adopts the style of the 19th-century scientific romances of Jules Verne, H. G. Wells, Mary Shelley, and Edward S. Ellis's The Steam Man of the Prairies.
 Several more modern works of art and fiction significant to the development of the genre were produced before the genre had a name.
 Titus Alone (1959), by Mervyn Peake, is widely regarded by scholars as the first novel in the genre proper, while others point to Michael Moorcock's 1971 novel The Warlord of the Air, which was heavily influenced by Peake's work.
 The film Brazil (1985) was an early cinematic influence, although it can also be considered a precursor to the steampunk offshoot dieselpunk.
 The Adventures of Luther Arkwright was an early (1970s) comic version of the Moorcock-style mover between timestreams.

 In fine art, Remedios Varo's paintings combine elements of Victorian dress, fantasy, and technofantasy imagery.
 In television, one of the earliest manifestations of the steampunk ethos in the mainstream media was the CBS television series The Wild Wild West (1965–69), which inspired the later film.

 Origin of the term

 Although many works now considered seminal to the genre were published in the 1960s and 1970s, the term "steampunk" originated largely in the 1980s as a tongue-in-cheek variant of "cyberpunk".
-It was coined by science fiction author K. W. Jeter, who was trying to find a general term for works by Tim Powers (The Anubis Gates, 1983), James Blaylock (Homunculus, 1986), and himself (Morlock Night, 1979, and Infernal Devices, 1987) — all of which took place in a 19th-century (usually Victorian) setting and imitated conventions of such actual Victorian speculative fiction as H. G. Wells' The Time Machine.
+It was coined by science fiction author K. W. Jeter, who was trying to find a general term for works by Tim Powers (The Anubis Gates, 1983), James Blaylock (Homunculus, 1986), and himself (Morlock Night, 1979, and Infernal Devices, 1987).
+All these works took place in a 19th-century setting (usually Victorian) and imitated conventions of such actual Victorian speculative fiction as H. G. Wells' The Time Machine.
 In a letter to science fiction magazine Locus, printed in the April 1987 issue, Jeter wrote: